evo-lua/evo-lua.github.io/docs/background-information/design/drafts/unit-test-runner.md

 ### Nonstandard Assertions

-Assertions are optionally provided via the *assertions* library which is built into the runtime itself.
+Assertions are optionally provided via the *assertions* library, which should be built into the runtime itself.

-Using the standard Lua *assert* or a third-party solution like *luassert* is also possible as long as failing tests throw.
+Using the standard Lua *assert* or a third-party solution (like *luassert*) is also possible as long as failing tests throw.

 ### Asynchronous Tests